-The ZED-F9K module features the u-blox F9 multi-band L1/L2 GNSS receiver with rapid convergence time within seconds.
-This mass-market component provides decimeter-level positioning with high availability, while making use of all 4 GNSS constellations simultaneously.
+The ZED-F9R module with the u-blox F9 multi-band GNSS receiver features rapid convergence time within seconds.
+This mass-market component combines high precision positioning with highest availability, while making use of all four GNSS constellations simultaneously.
+It is the first sensor fusion module with an integrated inertial measurement unit (IMU) capable of high precision positioning.
+The sophisticated built-in algorithms fuse the IMU data, GNSS measurements, wheel ticks, and a dedicated dynamic model to provide accurate positioning where GNSS alone would fail.

-It is the first dead reckoning module with an integrated inertial measurement unit (IMU) capable of high precision positioning.
-The sophisticated built-in algorithms fuse the IMU data, GNSS measurements, wheel ticks (or speed in m/s), and vehicle dynamics model to provide lane-accurate positioning where GNSS alone would fail.
-The module operates under open-sky motorways, in the wooded countryside, in difficult urban environments, and even in tunnels and underground parking.
-In modern automotive applications, such as advanced driver assistance system (ADAS) where availability can improve the safety of our roads, ZED-F9K is the ultimate solution.
+The module operates under open sky, sidewalks, roads, in the wooded countryside, in difficult multi-path environments, and even in tunnels and underground parking.
+For modern autonomous robotic applications such as unmanned ground vehicles where control and availability are the keys to success, ZED-F9R is the ultimate solution.

 The device is a turnkey solution eliminating the technical risk of integrating third-party libraries, precise positioning engines, and the multi-faceted hardware engineering aspects of radio frequency design and digital design.
-The u-blox approach provides a transparent evaluation of the positioning solution, and provides clear lines of responsibility for design support while reducing supply chain complexity during production.
+The u-blox approach provides a transparent evaluation of the positioning solution and clear lines of responsibility for design support while reducing supply chain complexity during production.